-This is the second post in a series about attending law school in the U.S. as a way of orienting toward high-impact careers.
-We recommend that you start by reading the first post in the series, which describes why and when attending law school might make sense for some members of the EA community.
+This is the second post about attending law school in the U.S. to orient toward high-impact careers.
+Part 1 describes why and when attending law school might make sense for some members of the EA community.

 If you are considering applying to law school, after reviewing the advice below, we encourage you to fill out this short survey; if you do, we’ll try to connect you with others in the EA community who can provide concrete, tailored advice about your application strategy, including additional recommendations about specific books and study plans to consider as you prepare for the LSAT or GRE.

 - Admission to a top law school may be within reach, even for people who haven’t been planning to attend law school.
 Earning admission to a top law school is a realistic option for people with good college grades (especially grades above a ~3.8 GPA) and some aptitude for learning and taking standardized tests, even if they did not go to a top college and do not have a conventional “pre-law” background.

 - Other law schools can be good options.
 Law school is also an option for people with lower college grades or less comfort with standardized tests.
 People in these groups may want to consider applying to mid-ranked schools in the region where they hope to work after graduation, in addition to more selective schools.
 (See below for more details on which schools may be in range with different combinations of grades and test scores.)
 For example, top-30 nationally-ranked schools in the Washington, D.C. area may be great options for those interested in U.S. federal policy careers.

 - Applying to law school is time-intensive.
 From starting to think about law school to submitting your applications, you can expect the application process will take over 100 hours over the course of at least four months; some applicants spend more like 400 hours.
 (Ideally, you would spread this work out over a longer period of time).
 Many applicants will spend at least half of the time they invest in their application on test prep for the LSAT or the GRE.